-&lt;sup>3 Situation on 18 January 2013.
+&lt;sup>3 Situation on 18 January 2013

-Structure of the report
+V. Structure of the report

-The structure of the report follows that of the survey and consists of six chapters:
+17. The structure of the report follows that of the survey and consists of five chapters and annexes:

 Chapter 1 analyses the main actors in the field of housing, urban management and land administration.
 It examines the role of each actor and the main housing and land management policy instruments that are in use.
 It also discusses the main instruments that governments and stakeholders use in housing, urban planning and land management